SHUBH11102001/Statistical-Analysis-and-Forecasting-of-Solar-Energy-Intra-State-/README.md

    The SARIMA model, which accounts for seasonality, was particularly useful for capturing daily and yearly cyclic patterns.

 - **Facebook Prophet**:
   - Employed Facebook Prophet for time series forecasting due to its robustness in handling missing data and its ability to model trends and seasonality explicitly.
-The model’s additive seasonality was ideal for capturing both daily and yearly patterns. **Hyperparameter tuning** was conducted to optimize seasonal resolution and trend flexibility.
+The model’s additive seasonality was ideal for capturing both daily and yearly patterns.

 - **LSTM (Long Short-Term Memory) and GRU (Gated Recurrent Unit)**:
   - Implemented deep learning models designed to capture long-term dependencies and sequential relationships in the time series data.
 Both LSTM and GRU were trained on the temporal features of solar irradiance to predict future values.
 Model configuration involved using time-step lags and multiple layers to improve the model’s ability to capture complex patterns in the time series.